LucioFex/LucioFex/README.md

 </h2>

 <p>
-  👨‍💻 I’m a passionate developer who turned a coding hobby into a professional career with a love for open-source projects.
-Skilled in Postgres/PLPGSQL, Python, Node.js (TypeScript/JavaScript), HTML/CSS, Git, Linux, and Docker.
-Experienced in handling big data, software design, and client communication.
-Currently studying Computer Engineering at UCEMA on a scholarship.
+👨‍💻 I’m a developer who turned a passion for coding into a career.
+I work as a SQL Backend Developer and have a strong focus on Python projects, from data processing to backend development.
+I enjoy optimizing systems, automating tasks, and working with open-source technologies.
+Experienced with Python, PL/pgSQL, Node.js (TypeScript/JavaScript), Linux, Docker, Git, and more.

+🎓 Currently studying Computer Engineering at UCEMA on a scholarship.
 Fluent in English (B2).
+Always learning and open to new challenges!
 </p>

 ## Some of my skills <img src="https://media1.giphy.com/media/3o7WIx7urV838kHFzW/giphy.gif?cid=ecf05e474573e1jo5fxw8i4t0jhi3h5spdqcakqfshgjbmn2&rid=giphy.gif&ct=s" width="40">